-In terms of considerations on the detailed proposal it has been the subject of extended negotiations and the plans have been amended from 192 units to 161 units and in accordance with the adopted Local Plan Housing Statement the application is supported by an Infrastructure Delivery Statement (IDS) together with specialist reports in respect to the key issues, including landscape impact, ecology, highways and drainage.
+The proposal has been the subject of extended negotiations and the plans have been amended from the initial 192 units to 161 units, as approved by committee, to 147 under the current plans.
+In accordance with the adopted Local Plan Housing Statement the application is supported by an Infrastructure Delivery Statement (IDS) together with specialist reports in respect to the key issues, including landscape impact, ecology, highways and drainage.
 Full publicity has been undertaken on the initial and amended plans including consultation, notification of neighbours, site notices and an advert in the press.
-The site is not covered by any flood, nature conservation, landscape or tree preservation constraints.
+The site which is within flood zone 1 is not covered by any nature conservation designations and is not the subject of a tree preservation order.

-The proposal is for a cul-de-sac development with dwellings of traditional design, ranging in size from 1 bed to 4 bed and in height from 2 to 3 stories.
+The proposal is for a cul-de-sac development with dwellings of traditional design and ranging in size from 2 bed to 4 bed and in height from 2 to 3 stories.
 30% of the dwellings would be affordable.
 Vehicular access would be off Havant Road and would take the form of a signalised junction.
 An emergency access off Selangor Avenue would also allow for pedestrian and cycle links, and would connect with a circular walk around the site boundaries which would provide a trim trail and opportunities for outdoor activity.
+The proposal provides for 2.37ha of open space in total.